creativity-robotics/creativity-robotics.github.io/index.md

 creative process, individual differences, role of cognition and emotion, environmental and cultural factors, etc. His current work develops a multivariate approach to creativity.

-## "The 7Cs of Creativity for humans and robots"

-Creativity from a psychological perspective refers to the ability to generate new, original ideas that have meaning and value in their context.
-Research during the past century will be overview based on the 7Cs conception:  Creators (individual characteristics), Creating (the process) , Collaboration (dyads or teams), Context, Creations (productions), Consumption (adoption of creative ideas), and Curricula ( learning to be creative).
-In the context of the 7Cs, the interest of social robots for creativity is then explored.

 <!--
 {% for p in site.data.speakers %}